 Constructing your residency statement for residency programs may revive old feelings of frustration and despair similar to concocting your personal statement for medical school some four or more years ago.
 Just like your AMCAS personal statement, the essay for residency programs in the field(s) of your choice represents the only portion of your application over which you have complete autonomy.
 For this reason, many residency directors place great importance on this statement.

-This document is intended to assist you in crafting an effective residency personal statement by providing a brief overview of the application system, and the “do’s” and “don’ts” in your essay.
+This document is intended to assist you in crafting a residency personal statement by providing a brief overview of the application system, and the “do’s” and “don’ts” in your essay.

 OVERVIEW OF ERAS